 On a photography trip to Maine, I drove to the top of Cadillac Mountain at 5:50 AM.
 Sunrise was to happen at 6:45, but the good stuff, photographically speaking, is over by the time the sun actually comes up, so you have to be there early, to watch, and wait.
 When I got there, there were, maybe 50, maybe 80, photographers already there, setting up tripods, finding a spot, with more coming behind me.
 I wedged in between a couple of guys and settled in for what looked to be a promising sunrise.
-At 6:02 the fog moved in, and I couldn’t see the fellows at my elbow.
+At 6:02 the fog moved in, and I couldn’t see the fellows at my elbows.
 The show was over.
 The people who gathered to photograph the sunrise, looked at each other, as well as they could, shrugged, packed up, and headed for breakfast and a cup of coffee.
 Three of us packed up and headed to Jordon Pond for shoreline compositions in the fog, which turned out to be better than the sunrise could have ever been.
-On your way to the treasure, you find the treasure.
-Will you know it when you see it, is the question.
+On our way to the dream, we find the treasure.
+Will we know it when you see it, is the question.

 The spiritual task is the unfolding of the self.
 Self-realization is the Promised Land of the scriptures.
 All of the scriptural themes—exile and restoration, bondage and freedom, guilt and redemption, death and resurrection—play themselves out in the lives of those who take up the spiritual task, and live toward the unfolding of the self—the waking up to who we are and also are—within the context, and circumstances, and relationships of our lives.
 We are here to experience, explore, express the self we are built to be, called to be.
 We are here to be who we are, to be true to ourselves, to fulfill our destiny within the context, and circumstances, and relationships of our lives.

 That isn’t the gospel as you have ever heard it, but it’s the Gospel.
 It is heaven, and it is hell.
 I don’t know what the Greek word for “bad news” is, what the polar opposite of “evangel” is, but that’s what I’m telling you here.
-The best and worst thing you will ever hear is that you are here to be true to, and fulfill your destiny within the context, circumstances and relationships of your life—that you are the treasure you seek.
+The best and worst thing you will ever hear is that you are here to be true to, and fulfill your destiny within the context, circumstances and relationships of your life—that you are the dream/treasure you seek.
 It is an easier path to believe those who tell us that we will go to hell if we don’t obey the ten commandments, and believe in the atoning sacrifice of God’s only Son Jesus Christ our Lord.
 That gets it off our back.
 The position of the church has always been, “Give the cross to Jesus.
 That’s where it belongs.”

 Ah, but, the bad news is that the good news is that Jesus did NOT come to us so that we could cover the world with cross graffiti.
 If we understood the cross, we would know very well that it is us up there with nails in our wrists and ankles.
 That is the true vicarious nature of Jesus’ death.
 Jesus doesn’t take our place, but we assume his place by living the life that is ours to live in the moment of our living, just as Jesus did.
 The cross, or something a lot like it, is the price we pay for being true to ourselves, and fulfilling our destiny within the context, circumstances, and relationships of our lives.

 Jesus’ body, broken for us, his blood, poured out for us, are propitiatory only to the extent that they demonstrate for us how things are with us.
 His blood poured out so that we might finally understand, and see that his way is to be our way—that it comes down to our blood being poured out in serving our destiny, and living our life.
 We die metaphorically to our idea of something of value “out there,” and live—come fully alive—with the shocking realization that we are it!
+That we are the dream/treasure we seek!
+That we are the stone the builders (we) reject!
+That we are the Pearl of Great Price!
+That we are the Prize of Highest Value!
+And it takes dying—again and again—by changing our mind about what is important again and again—to know that it is so.

-Jesus’ life and death are a visual representation of what to expect, and prepare us for what follows.
+Jesus’ life and death are a visual representation of what to expect, in order to prepare us for what follows.
 When we drink the cup Jesus drank, and are baptized with the baptism with which he was baptized, in walking the path he walked, and taking up the spiritual task of being true to ourselves and fulfilling our destiny within the context, circumstances, and relationships of our lives, the cross then takes the form of our handing over our idea of what our life should be, in order to live the life that is truly our life to live.

 If you had your wits about you, you would recognize the implications of what I’m saying, and stop reading.
 You would turn to something that promises smooth things about sin and repentance, and offers you heaven for the low, low price of resisting temptation, and believing what you are told to believe.
-Here, you are going to hear that the spiritual task is the experience, exploration, and expression of your self within the context, circumstances, and relationships of your life.
-The treasure is the unfolding of your self—the spiritual life is about the creative revelation of you in the world.
+Here, you are going to hear that the spiritual task is the experience, exploration, and expression of yourself within the context, circumstances, and relationships of your life.
+The treasure is the unfolding of yourself—the spiritual life is about the creative revelation of you in the world.
 Don’t think that that sounds like there is nothing to it.

 The minute you take up that task, you will find yourself swept up in the biblical themes.
 You will live out the Bible stories.
 The Garden of Eden will be about you, standing before the glittery, flashy, life that you have in mind, and turning your back on the different, deeper, needs of heart, and soul, and self.
 The Garden of Gethsemane will be about you reversing the trend and stepping back into the truth of who you are, and what is yours to do no matter what.
-All the stories in the Bible are about us in this struggle to be who we are, where we are, doing what is ours to do.
+All the stories in the Bible are about us in this struggle to be who we are, where we are, when we are, how we are, doing what is ours to do.
 They come to life in our life every day.

 There is no bigger adventure than the adventure of our own life, and it waits for us to live it.
+And waits.
+And waits.
+And waits… For us to get to the end of our rope at last, and change our mind about what is important.